cxw620/rust-polyglot/docs/syntax.rst

 can be public (``pub``) or private to the module (the default).

 ``_`` can often be written when an identifier is espected.
-For a type, it asks the compiler to infer the type.
+For a type or lifetime, it asks the compiler to infer.
 For a binding, it assigns the value to an anonymous variable, effectively discarding it.